 Ultimately, nothing is more important to optimize your company’s cash flow than your billing and invoicing process.
 Billing should be well-defined, reliable, and timely to avoid customer confusion and ensure you’re getting paid for all work performed and products sold.

 The most common billing blunders are exacerbated by having manual processes for capturing time and expenses, getting approvals, and calculating invoices.
-Conversely, having a centralized professional services automation (PSA) solution helps automate the billing process and overcome common challenges.
+Conversely, having a centralized professional services automation (PSA) solution helps with an automated billing process and overcoming common challenges.

 Today, we’ll share the top five billing practices for realizing optimal cash flow:

 1. House All Billing Information in a System That Easily Audits, Tracks, and Automates Billing

 Between different rates, agreements, services, and products, billing in a technology company is complex.
 A centralized PSA pulls together information from all aspects of your business to generate accurate invoices.

 Having accurate invoices are crucial to getting paid for your services, but you also want to make it as easy as possible for your customers to pay you.
 Online payments are a great way to remove barriers—and excuses—that stop your customers from paying their invoices.
 An online portal, like the ConnectWise Customer Portal, gives your customers a central location to view and pay invoices, along with ticket tracking and issue status updates.

 When you track all your work against agreements, you can see which agreements and customers are profitable and which are costing you.
 A busy customer might keep your techs working and bring in revenue, but if they take away resources from other issues, they might not be as beneficial to your business as the numbers let on.

 Tip: ConnectWise takes the input from Sales, Service, and Project Management and generates invoice demand, so that everything is invoiced accurately.
 Whether you need to bill by user, product, or service—or a combination of them all—ConnectWise Manage®has you covered.